cockroachdb/docs/v21.1/movr-flask-setup.md

 1. Navigate to the URL provided to test out the application.
 By default, this should be http://127.0.0.1:5000/.

 {{site.data.alerts.callout_info}}
-In production, you want to [containerize](https://www.docker.com/resources/what-container) your application and deploy it with a deployment orchestration tool, like [Kubernetes](https://kubernetes.io/).
-For instructions on deploying this application in multiple regions, see [Deploy a Multi-Region Web Application](multi-region-deployment.html).
+In production, you want to [containerize](https://www.docker.com/resources/what-container) your application and deploy it with a deployment orchestration tool, like [Kubernetes](https://kubernetes.io/), or with a serverless deployment service, like [Google Cloud Run](https://cloud.google.com/run).
+We cover deploying the application with Google Cloud Run in [Deploy a Global Application](movr-flask-deployment.html).
 {{site.data.alerts.end}}

 ## Next steps

-Now that you've set up a development environment, you can start [developing and debugging the application](multi-region-application.html).
+Now that you've set up a development environment, you can start [developing and debugging the application](movr-flask-application.html).

 ## See also